Food giant Danone signs deal to grow Waikato sheep milk industry

 An ancient milk, it remains popular in Europe, particularly in France, Greece, Spain, Netherlands, Sardinia and the Middle East, Spring Sheep said.

-Overseas. sheep milk is mostly consumed as cheese but was increasingly being used in yoghurts, liquid milks, butter, icecream, gelato, nutritional foods and beverages.
+Overseas. sheep milk is mostly consumed as cheese but was increasingly being used in yoghurts, liquid milks, butter, ice cream, gelato, nutritional foods and beverages.

 Innovation park chief executive Stuart Gordon has said the new dryer would deliver an estimated $129m in sheep milk exports a year.